ddc-java-15/reminder-buddy/docs/stretch-and-nonfunctions.md

 ## Stretch goals and the future of Reminder Buddy

-1. Better integration for the device regarding notifications.
+* Better integration for the device regarding notifications.
 In the future, the application would have a flash-card notify the user when it was time to run the test again.

-2. Knowledge is power, and providing examples of and the studies behind the psychology of remembering is important to share with users.
+* Knowledge is power, and providing examples of and the studies behind the psychology of remembering is important to share with users.
 With the knowledge being quickly accessed on the device, they will have an easier time applying the techniques to their personal flash-card designs.

-3. In the future, Reminder Buddy will incorporate more data visuals such as pie charts, or line graphs showing memory over time gives the user visual representation of their learning.
+* In the future, Reminder Buddy will incorporate more data visuals such as pie charts, or line graphs showing memory over time gives the user visual representation of their learning.
 Furthermore, the addition of in-depth statistical documentation that will be available to them inside the application.

-4. Customized reminders: how many times before and how often
+* Ability to produce and edit customizable reminders that allow for addition of images, location, sound bites and the interval timing of notifications.